 What are hybrid IT solutions?

 Hybrid IT solutions are a mix of information technology infrastructures, platforms, and services.
-Before the cloud came along, IT was typically handled by an in-house department or external supplier that maintained all information technology resources on the organization or business’ premises.
+Before the cloud came along, the IT services contract was typically handled by an in-house department or external supplier that maintained all information technology resources on the organization or business’ premises.
 However, as demand for digital business processes has grown and cloud computing has expanded, hybrid IT has come to encompass both on-site resources and private and public cloud infrastructures managed internally, by an external provider, or both.

 Hybrid IT solutions can include any combination of: